AnasShahzad1996/legal_tech_fewshot/README.md

 pip install -r requirements.txt
 ```

-If the above program does not install all the packages eith
+If the above program does not install all the packages and exits with an error try :
 - Add a `.` in front of the above command
 - On your linux system execute `sudo apt-get install build-essential `
 - On your linux system execute `sudo apt-get install Cmake`